 Following a successful Kickstarter campaign, Kane Footwear has launched with a shoe that's perfect for summer adventures in and around water.
-The Revive Slip-on combines a carefully honed fit with an eco friendly construction and active recovery design.
+The Revive Slip-ons promise to be some of the best water shoes around, with a carefully honed fit combined with an eco friendly construction and active recovery design.
 If you've already kitted yourself out with one of the best wetsuits and the best inflatable paddle boards, perhaps it's time to upgrade your watersports footwear?

 The style may be vaguely reminiscent of the dreaded Crocks, but don't be fooled into thinking this is a basic shoe – a lot of thought has gone into making these high performers.
 These shoes boast an active recovery design that makes them perfect for active people.
 The brand collaborated with a foot and ankle surgeon who has worked with elite athletes to create the construction, fit and cushioning required to effectively promote the recovery of fatigued muscles.
 A key part of that is the dual-density sole: a firm upper to provides structure and support, while a dreamy-sounding 31mm of cushioning softens the impact of each foot plant.

 Waterproof can often equal slippery, but these are designed so you won't be sliding all over the place when your feet are wet.
 Exterior perforations and interior ventilation channels promote airflow and help everything dry out quickly, while moulded lugs provide traction on the exterior.
 The interior of the Kane Revive Slip-on (opens in new tab) is moulded to a last that mimics the natural contours of the foot, including around the arch, heel and instep.